igorkulman/coding-journal/content/post/2018-07-18-creating-your-own-xcode-templates.md

 #### Template file

 You can put basically anything into the actual template file.
-You can use text macros like `___FILENAME___` to reference the filename,  `___FILEBASENAMEASIDENTIFIER___` to reference the filename without extension, etc. A full list of text macros use can use [is available on the Xcode help website](https://help.apple.com/xcode/mac/9.0/index.html?localePath=en.lproj#/dev7fe737ce0).
+You can use text macros like `___FILENAME___` to reference the filename,  `___FILEBASENAMEASIDENTIFIER___` to reference the filename without extension, etc. A full list of text macros you can use [is available on the Xcode help website](https://help.apple.com/xcode/mac/9.0/index.html?localePath=en.lproj#/dev7fe737ce0).

-My template for a `UIViewController` with a delegate looks like this
+My template for a Swift class looks like this

 {{% gist id="c518c66de96b1c9d8c879414089fb7e6" file="___FILEBASENAME___.swift" %}}